yuimomi/assignment1_rt/README.md

 - **Interactive Command Interface**
   - Provides a text-based interface for the user to:
     - Choose which turtle to control (`turtle1` or `turtle2`).
-    - Input velocity commands for the selected turtle.
+    - Input velocity commands (linear and angular) for the selected turtle.
 - **Timed Command Execution**
   - Velocity commands are executed for 1 second, after which the turtle stops.
 The user can then input new commands.